nesl/LLM_time_series/report.md

 | ![gpt4o](./results/HAR/conf_matrix_gpt4o_User1_220617_120_Torso_time_plot_4class.png) | ![gpto1](./results/HAR/conf_matrix_gpto1_User1_220617_120_Torso_time_plot_4class.png) |
 |                                      (a) GPT-4o                                       |                                      (b) GPT-o1                                       |

 One-shot learning significantly boosts performance, demonstrating the strong generalization ability of LLMs from limited examples.
 All models have an accuracy boost for 30%~50% with a labeled IMU time-series example for each activity provided.
-The issue of prone to specific labels is alliviated, reflecting a noticeable improvement in recognizing distinct motion patterns.
-The same trend holds for visual input formats, which reinforces the idea that LLMs are good at patterns learning and matching with labeled context.
+The issue of prone to specific labels is alleviated, reflecting a noticeable improvement in recognizing distinct motion patterns.
+The same trend holds for visual input formats, which reinforces the idea that LLMs are good at pattern learning and matching given labeled contexts.

 However, "Car" and "Still" remain hard for LLMs even with examples provided.
-As illustrated in the prompt section above, these two classes are indeed less distinctive than others, though they are not indistinguishable.
+As illustrated in the prompts section above, these two classes are indeed less distinctive than others, though they are not indistinguishable.
 “Walking” and "Run" have clear characters.
 Walking produces periodic vibrations in the accelerometer and gyroscope data.
-Running also shows periodic patterns but with sharper peaks and more frequent, intense fluctuations.
-“Car” and “Still” looks more similar to each other.
-Both generate relatively steady readings across accelerometers and gyroscopes.
-However, if looked closer, the accelerometer accelerometer is a slightly higher when the user is in a car, and the readings tend to be more turbulent.
+Running also shows a periodic pattern but with sharper peaks and higher frequency, intenser fluctuations.
+“Car” and “Still” look similar to each other, both of which generate relatively steady readings across accelerometers and gyroscopes.
+However, if looked closer, the accelerometer is slightly higher when the user is in a car than standing still, and the readings tend to be more turbulent.
 These subtle yet meaningful differences are often overlooked by LLMs, suggesting that they may still struggle to extract and reason over fine-grained, modality-specific cues.
 There remains significant room for improvement in enhancing LLMs' capability to perform nuanced cross-modal comparisons.

 **Figure 11: Confusion matrices of IMU time series plots input with oneshot learning:**
 |                                                                                               |                                                                                               |